j0rgedev/j0rgedev/README.md

 - 📚 Other: Problem-solving, teamwork,  git

 ## 📬 Contact Me
 I'm always excited to connect with more developers and collaborate on exciting projects.
-You can contact me at [Email](hjorge.30@outlook.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/jorge-antezana/).
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/jorge-antezana/).